benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     ...
 ```

 Is it clearer?
-Arguably.
+Not really.
 It's a little strange repeating yourself, getting less and less specific.
 It also seems less obvious to me with the cases "backwards", falling through to the looser matches.
 And `[_, _]` followed by `[*_]` to mean "not of length 2" is not exactly explicit.

-This example highlights one of the problems I see with `match`: it adds another way to do things.
-The [Zen of Python](https://www.python.org/dev/peps/pep-0020/) says, "There should be one -- and preferably only one -- obvious way to do it."
-In reality, Python has always had many different ways to do things.
-But now there's one that adds a fair bit of cognitive load to developers: in a case like the above, we may often need to try both with and without `match`, and still be left debating which is more "obvious".

 ### Warehouse

-Warehouse, PyPI's server code, has 59,000 lines of Python code, including tests.
+[Warehouse](https://github.com/pypa/warehouse), PyPI's server code, has 59,000 lines of Python code, including tests.
 There are 35 uses of `elif`, or 0.06%.
-Interestingly, that's an order of magnitude less than either the standard library or Django, which matches with my conjecture that `match` won't pay off as much in "regular" code.
-I only found one example that looked like it would benefit from `match`, in [`sync_bigquery_release_files`](https://github.com/pypa/warehouse/blob/ae9fc472cfdf4ef8838f917644ca93150f68a97a/warehouse/packaging/tasks.py#L194-L208):
+Interestingly, that's an order of magnitude less than either the standard library or Django, which fits with my conjecture that `match` won't pay off as much in "regular" code.

+I only found one example that (at first) looked like it would benefit from `match`, in [`sync_bigquery_release_files`](https://github.com/pypa/warehouse/blob/ae9fc472cfdf4ef8838f917644ca93150f68a97a/warehouse/packaging/tasks.py#L194-L208):

 ```python
 for sch in table_schema: